coreyfein/nyt-crossword-data/README.md

 Selenium can be pretty slow.
 After logging in, the script usually takes 15 - 45 seconds per puzzle, though this will vary by machine.
 Keeping Selenium's Chrome window as the active window and not doing anything else while it runs seems to help speed things up.
 If you've entered a wide date range, make sure your computer won't go to sleep.
 However, the CSV is updated and saved after each puzzle that's scraped, so if the script does crash, you can rename the CSV for the correct date range and then pick up where it left off when you run it again.

+## Calculating Running Solve Time Averages and Records

+If you want to calculate your running solve time averages and records and store them locally, just run calculate_running_averages_and_records_to_csv.py -- that will export a CSV with all the data.

+If you want to store your running solve time averages and records in Airtable, first complete the steps below (in "Airtable Setup"), and then run calculate_running_averages_and_records_airtable.py.

+(Note: Airtable's free plan only allows 1,000 API calls per month. calculate_running_averages_and_records_airtable.py makes one call per hundred records (days) in your table to retrieve the records, then one call per record (day) to update the data.)

 ## Airtable Setup

 Duplicate .env.example and rename it just .env